Concrete Driveway Guide

 Many homeowners choose plain or coloured concrete because it is simple, sleek and looks great.
 This means that it's suitable for pretty much any home.
 This type of concrete is also durable, long-lasting, and can be poured over most properly prepared surfaces.

-If you're not a fan of the classic grey concrete colour, you can opt for a coloured concrete option that provides the same simplicity with a bit of personality to match the aesthetic of your home.
+Plain concrete driveways are one of the most common and cost-effective options in the UK.
+However, if you're not a fan of the classic grey concrete colour, you can opt for a coloured concrete option that provides the same simplicity with a bit of personality to match the aesthetic of your home.

 Pros